 |Stake (Total Stake)||Payout||Profit|

-Of course in the first example, if you are to win all three of the games, you would walk away with a profit of $54.72.
-Lose two or more games and your entire stake will be gone.
-Of course you will still be taking a risk, but a significantly smaller one than a regular parlay with higher inflated payouts than straight bets.
+Of course in the first example in the chart, if you are to win all three of the games, you would walk away with a profit of $54.72.
+One loss means a profit of $15.24, and lose two or more games and your entire stake will be gone.

-Just as with parlay betting there is a certain limit to the number of teams you are including where it starts to become less profitable to make these bets instead of just making straight bets.
-With parlays the long term profit will likely be present in those that have only two or three teams.
+Just as with parlay betting there is a certain limit to the number of teams you are including where it starts to become less profitable to make these bets instead of just making straight wagers.
+With round robins the long term profit will likely be present in those that have only two or three teams.

 The problem is as you increase the total teams and the number of teams in each parlay you will soon start having to make a lot more bets due to the massive number of nominations available.
 The formula we used earlier will not apply with these new variables.
 We will have to use the new one which will not be on your side.

 Taking eight total teams and putting them into four-team parlays gives us a staggering 70 different combinations.
-Even if you are only wagering $10 on each of the round robins, you will have to immediately shell out $700 just for this one bet.
-Taking eight total teams and putting them into four-team parlays gives us a staggering 70 different combinations.
-Even if you are only wagering $10 on each of the round robins, you will have to immediately shell out $700 just for this one bet.
+Even if you are only wagering $10 on each of the round robin bets, you will have to immediately shell out $700 just for this one bet.

-The odds for each round robin (assuming that we are betting the standard NFL spread bets),would be at 13.31 (+1231), or a profit of $133.10 for each.
-The problem that we run into is that if one team loses now, we are already losing a significant number of round robins.
+The odds for each round robin bet (assuming that we are betting the standard NFL spreads),would be at 13.31 (+1231), or a profit of $133.10 for each.
+The problem that we run into is that if one team loses now, we are already losing a significant number of round robin bets.

-The main appeal of making a round robin bet is the fact that even if one of the teams you selected does not win your bet, you can still make money if the other two succeed.
+The main appeal of making a round robin bet is the fact that even if one of the teams you selected is not successful, you can still make money if the other two succeed.
 So basically, you are increasing your payout and at the same time essentially giving yourself a risk-free bet.

 - Include the leagues and sports that you know and understand